Why you’re tired even when you’re eating “healthy” – and what to do about it

 ✓ Tracking your calories

 If that sounds familiar, you’re not alone.
 As a nutrition coach, I see this all the time, especially in women trying to lose fat or eat in a calorie deficit.
-The truth is, some "healthy" eating habits can leave gaps that affect your energy, focus and how well your body actually functions.
+The frustrating truth is that eating "healthy" doesn't automatically mean you're eating in a way that supports your energy.
+There's a gap between clean eating and smart eating, and that gap is where fatigue lives.

 1. You're not getting enough total fuel